-In the Asia Vision Series features, we dive into key industry trends and issues with our subject matter experts and visionaries in the region.
-In part 1 of 3 of this interview, Alfred Siew, a veteran journalist formerly with Singapore broadsheet The Straits Times and founding editor of a popular technology blog, speaks with Ralph Haupter, president of Microsoft Asia, to discuss how the 4th Industrial Revolution is changing the way people work, live and play – and what needs to be done to stay relevant in this increasingly digital world.
+In our Asia Vision Series features, we dive into key industry trends and issues with our subject matter experts and visionaries in the region.
+In part 1 of 3 in this interview, Alfred Siew, a veteran journalist formerly with Singapore broadsheet The Straits Times and founding editor of a popular technology blog, speaks with Ralph Haupter, president of Microsoft Asia, to discuss how the 4th Industrial Revolution is changing the way people work, live and play – and what needs to be done to stay relevant in this increasingly digital world.

 “I remember experiencing exciting moments when I was sitting under the Christmas tree as a young child – and proving to my parents that I could add three and three to make six on my brand new computer,” says Ralph Haupter, recounting the fond memories from his introduction to computing.

 The president of Microsoft Asia has since seen the rise of the personal computer (PC), transforming the world like few could have foreseen in its early days.
 Now, Haupter believes we are at the cusp of the next big wave – where digital technologies will bring about changes not yet fully fathomable.

 The 4th Industrial Revolution is coming in the form of a digital revolution – following similar disruptions by the introduction of the steam engine, electricity, and the micro-processor – and Asia will experience it uniquely, Haupter believes.